microsoft/fluentui/packages/react-text/README.md

 );
 ```

-Or by installing only the `react-text` package.
+Or by installing only the `@fluentui/react-text` package.
 Keep in mind you'll need to install the FluentProvider package as well:

 ```sh
 npm install @fluentui/react-text